Neri di Bicci: Works

-In 1933 it was published that the curator of the Museum of Fine Arts in Moscow, Victor Lasareff, had identified two new panel paintings that were created by Neri di Bicci.
-The first painting identified is "Mandona della Cintola "which was formerly recorded as painted by an unknown artist.
+In 1933, it was published that the curator of the Museum of Fine Arts in Moscow, Victor Lasareff, had identified two new panel paintings that were created by Neri di Bicci.
+The first painting identified is "Madonna della Cintola", which was formerly recorded as painted by an unknown artist.
 The Madonna della Cintola is in good condition and depicts the Madonna in the middle with Saint Julian and Saint Thomas on either side of her, along with a few other unidentifiable characters.
-The painting is created in a cold light and uses varied colors which are not blended, but each have their own bold separate color.
+The painting is created in a cold light and uses varied colours which are not blended, but each have their own bold separate colour.
 There are two artistic styles used on the faces of the characters.
 The Madonna and the angels, St. Julian, and St. Thomas have flat faces with only moderate use of light and shade.
-The rest have more “plastic” faces with sharply drawn on wrinkles.
-This painting is most similar to Neri's "Santa Felicita with Her Seven Sons" which was created for the church of Santa Felicita in Florence in 1464 (1.3).
-Both feature characters who have big separated ringlets in their hair.
+The rest have more “plastic” faces with sharply drawn wrinkles.
+This painting is most similar to Neri's "Santa Felicita with Her Seven Sons", which was created for the church of Santa Felicita in Florence in 1464 (1.3).
+Both feature characters who have big, separated ringlets in their hair.
 The second painting identified is "The Madonna with a Child holding a Pomegranate".
-It differs to the Madonna della Cintola in that it has much richer colors especially the faces which have a more a pinkish yellow.
-The Madonnas face in particular has much more realistic shading and lighting making her face look more rounded rather than flat.
-The paintings were able to be identified due to the unique artistic style of Neri which, as seen in this painting, contain long narrow eyes half covered by heavy eyelids, finely arched eyebrows, and long thing fingers with square nails.
-Also whenever Neri depicts a Madonna she has an oval, elongated face.
-Neri also always creates robes in the same style thickly laying on the paint and giving the impression that the robe is stiff, almost as if it was made of metal.
+It differs from the Madonna della Cintola in that it has much richer colours, especially the faces, which have a more pinkish yellow.
+The Madonna's face in particular has much more realistic shading and lighting, making her face look more rounded rather than flat.
+The paintings were able to be identified due to the unique artistic style of Neri, which, as seen in this painting, contains long, narrow eyes half covered by heavy eyelids, finely arched eyebrows, and long, thin fingers with square nails.
+Also, whenever Neri depicts a Madonna, she has an oval, elongated face.
+Neri also always creates robes in the same style, thickly laying on the paint and giving the impression that the robe is stiff, almost as if it were made of metal.